-To clarify: The brush does not mean that you paint colours goes onto the image, rather that you can adjust the brightness weighting in certain areas of individual images.
-For example, an HDR result shows a landscape where the exposure is correct everywhere, except the tree in the foreground is too dark.
-Here you can select the brightest image from the series and enhance the brightness of the tree by "painting" on the object.
+To clarify: The brush does not mean that you are painting colours directly onto the image, you are adjusting the brightness weighting in certain areas of individual images.
+For example, an HDR result shows a landscape where the exposure is correct everywhere except for the tree in the foreground, which is too dark.
+Here you can select the brightest image from the series and enhance the brightness of the tree by "painting" the object.
 The final fusion is a balanced image with a correctly lit tree in the foreground.